ML-KEM-1024 FIPS 203

 Continuous key rotation

 Session keys rotate continuously throughout a call.
-The symmetric chain key advances after a small number of frames, ephemeral key material is re-derived sub-second, and the root ratchet steps every few minutes.
+The symmetric chain key advances after a small number of frames, and ephemeral key material is re-derived sub-second.
 An adversary recovering a key from second N learns nothing about the traffic before N or after the next rotation.
-Combined with the 3-factor trust model (TOFU + INTRODUCED + VERIFIED), the protocol degrades gracefully even against partial compromise.
+Contact trust today relies on Trust-On-First-Use pairing, with stronger multi-tier verification on our roadmap.

 - Sub-second forward-secrecy granularity